-Organisations are embracing DevOps practices to improve communication and collaboration between software development and operations teams, the two pillars on which the complete software development life cycle rests.
+Organizations are embracing DevOps practices to improve communication and collaboration between software development and operations teams, the two pillars on which the complete software development life cycle rests.

 But before we get on to discussing the most suitable DevOps Tools for each situation, we must know the different stages in the DevOps process.

 DevOps advocates breaking down of the whole project into small deliverables. as each deliverable reaches the client, the feedback received is immediately plugged back into the development process.
 This ensures that the product is continuously improved rather than waiting for feedback after delivery.
-Some of the tools for code stage are Git, Jira, Confluence etc.
+Some of the tools for code stage are Git, Jira, Confluence, etc.

 The process of building the software from the provided code is fully automated in DevOps.
 The practice of continuous building through rapid iterations helps in rolling out better and high-quality products that are already bug-free.
 Some of the tools for building stage are Maven and SBT etc.